Water buffalo: Ecology and behavior

 River buffaloes prefer deep water.
 Swamp buffaloes prefer to wallow in mudholes, which they make with their horns.
 During wallowing, they acquire a thick coating of mud.
 Both are well-adapted to a hot and humid climate with temperatures ranging from 0 C in the winter to 30 C and greater in the summer.
 Water availability is important in hot climates, since they need wallows, rivers, or splashing water to assist in thermoregulation.
 Some water buffalo breeds are adapted to saline seaside shores and saline sandy terrain.

 Diet

-Water buffaloes thrive on many aquatic plants.
-During floods, they graze submerged, raising their heads above the water and carrying quantities of edible plants.
-Water buffaloes eat reeds, Arundo donax, a kind of Cyperaceae, Eichhornia crassipes, and Juncaceae.
-Some of these plants are of great value to local peoples.
-Others, such as E. crassipes and A. donax, are a major problem in some tropical valleys and by eating them, the water buffaloes may help control these invasive plants.

-Green fodders are used widely for intensive milk production and for fattening.
-Many fodder crops are conserved as hay, chaffed, or pulped.
-Fodders include alfalfa, the leaves, stems or trimmings of banana, cassava, Mangelwurzel, esparto, Leucaena leucocephala and kenaf, maize, oats, Pandanus, peanut, sorghum, soybean, sugarcane, bagasse, and turnips.
-Citrus pulp and pineapple wastes have been fed safely to buffalo.
-In Egypt, whole sun-dried dates are fed to milk buffalo up to 25% of the standard feed mixture.